E-2 Investor Visa Most Common Questions

 Funds constituting the investment should have a legitimate source, cannot originate from criminal activities.
 Money could derive from personal savings, earnings, wages, proceeds from a sale, or even gifts or loans.

 Loans may be subject to additional scrutiny as the Consulate will want to see that the investment is actually at risk.
 To this end, a loan should be secured by a collateral that will be subject to loss if the E-2 Investor cannot repay the loan.

 Unsecured loans will most likely not be considered a suitable source of funds for E-2 Visa purposes.

 Any kind of business involving trade of goods or services is deemed an active investment and it is suitable for E-2 Visa purposes.
 On the other hand, buying and/or flipping real estate, trading stocks etc., are considered passive investments and therefore are not suitable for E-2 Visa.

 Do I need an office for the E-2 Visa?

 The answer, ultimately is, depends on the type of business.
 Securing the premises where to conduct the operations was generally considered a must for an E-2 Visa application.

 Now, in the post COVID era, working from home is considered totally acceptable.
 Of course, if your business is, for instance, a restaurant, you still will have to show a lease agreement for a commercial space.

 What benefits do I enjoy on E-2 Visa?

 You can live, reside and work in the United States.
-As opposed to the majority of non-immigrant visas, the E-2 Visa is renewable for unlimited times, as long as the business is still active.
+As opposed to the majority of non-immigrant visas, the E-2 Visa is renewable for unlimited times, as long as the business is still active and profitable.